Budgie Toys No.232

 Issued 1959-66 Length 167mm

-The third appearance of the Seddon cab was as part of the Heavy Duty Articulated Low Loader with Cable Drums, to give it its full title.
-This time the cab was red with painted metal wheels.
-At first it carried the British Road Services (BRS) decals on each side and had the little-used heavy-treaded tyres on the larger diameter painted metal wheels.
+The Seddon cab was used again for the next model which Budgie issued, the Heavy Duty Articulated Low Loader with Cable Drums.
+This time the cab was red and at first it carried the British Road Services (BRS) decals on each side and was fitted with treaded tyres on the larger diameter painted metal wheels.
 Later the BRS decals were changed to a blue and white Shield logo and the wheels were altered to the smaller diameter type to which were fitted knobbly tyres.

 Budgie must have received feedback from customers about the difficulties of balancing the Drums on the Low Loader in an upright position because after a couple of years a new casting was developed with longitudinal ribs to hold the Cable Drums vertically.
-This second type trailer also brought a change in the Drum labels from the black 'Standard' ones to new yellow 'Aluminim Wire & Cable Company Ltd' labels, though the black ones continued for a while.
+This second type trailer also brought a change in the Drum labels from the black 'Standard' ones to new yellow 'Aluminim Wire & Cable Company Ltd' labels, although the black ones continued for a while.
 The wooden part of the Drums remained unchanged.
-The wheels were smooth push-fit silver plastic wheels for both cab and trailer.

 The next improvement was the fitting of windows to the cab and the ending of decals on the doors (although some of the cabs without windows had already appeared without decals by this time).
 Unlike the Timber Transporter which also had windows added, the Cable Drum Low Loader kept its red cab.
 Finally, the push-fit silver wheels were replaced by more secure silver plastic ridged wheels on rounded (riveted) axles.